ezsystems/ezpublish-kernel/REST-API-V2.rst

 :500: The server encountered an unexpected condition which prevented it from fulfilling the request - e.g. database down etc.
 :501: The requested method was not implemented yet
 :404: Requested resource was not found
-:405: The request method is -             - the methods available are returned for this resource
+:405: The request method is not available.
+The available methods are returned for this resource

 Operations using RemoteId
 ~~~~~~~~~~~~~~~~~~~~~~~~~